hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

     * `batch_node_count` - (Optional) Number of blue nodes to drain in a batch.
     * `batch_soak_duration` - (Optionial) Soak time after each batch gets drained.

+* `local_ssd_encryption_mode` - (Optional) Possible Local SSD encryption modes:
+    Accepted values are:
+    * `STANDARD_ENCRYPTION`: The given node will be encrypted using keys managed by Google infrastructure and the keys wll be deleted when the node is deleted.
+    * `EPHEMERAL_KEY_ENCRYPTION`: The given node will opt-in for using ephemeral key for encrypting Local SSDs.
+The Local SSDs will not be able to recover data in case of node crash.

 * `node_pool_soak_duration` - (Optional) Time needed after draining the entire blue pool.
     After this period, the blue pool will be cleaned up.